terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/ip_spaces.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: IP Spaces"
+page_title: "Viettel IDC Cloud: IP Spaces"
 sidebar_current: "docs-vcd-guides-ip-spaces"
 description: |-
-  Provides guidance to IP Spaces in VCD 10.4.1+
+  Provides guidance to IP Spaces in VCLOUD 10.4.1+
 ---

 # IP Spaces

-Starting with **VMware Cloud Director 10.4.1** and **Terraform Provider for VCD 3.10**, you can use IP Spaces to manage your IP address allocation needs.
+Starting with **Viettel IDC Cloud 10.4.1** and **Terraform Provider for VCLOUD 3.10**, you can use IP Spaces to manage your IP address allocation needs.
 IP Spaces provide structured approach to allocating *public* and *private* IP addresses by preventing the use of overlapping IP addresses across organizations and organization VDCs.